 Downloading Applications From Unauthenticated Sources

 Linux Viruses – Precautions To Adopt To Secure Linux System

 Antiviruses companies are working very hard to code definitions of the latest viruses.
-All these new definitions can recognise latest and more advanced viruses and delete them as quickly as possible.
+All these new definitions can recognize the latest and more advanced viruses and delete them as quickly as possible.
 Now one thing to be noticed here why a Linux system might require an antivirus.

 You can decide to use an antivirus scanner (not the full suit) to scan the viruses contained with Windows files.
 The antivirus scanner will scan all the files and find out the viruses or threats that you can remove manually via terminal.
-But you’re all free to install a complete suit to protect from Windows viruses.
+But you’re all free to install a complete suite to protect from Windows viruses.
 Below are two of the popular antivirus scanners that you can use for free.
-Other popular antivirus also provide free scanners for Linux.
+Another popular antivirus also provides free scanners for Linux.
 Google for any other antivirus if you want.